 The family trust itself doesn’t pay tax.
 Instead, it distributes the income to beneficiaries: humans and sometimes a company. (‘Bucket’ companies are rarely used because of Division 7A.).
 These beneficiaries pay tax on the trust distribution (income) at their personal tax rate.

 Every year the Appointor directs the Trustee to pay out all the trust income to the beneficiaries.
 Your choice of beneficiaries can change each financial year.
-For example, last year you distributed to your retired parents.
+For example, last year you distributed it to your retired parents.
 This year you distribute to your child who just turned 18 years of age and is not working.

 You make multiple uses of the tax-free threshold and lower tax rates enjoyed by family members on low incomes.
 During the 80-year life (unlimited in SA) of the Family Trust, each year you pick and choose beneficiaries on low tax rates.